Living in Madeira for the long-term was high on my list of 2021 goals.

 You can still find affordable property all over the island.
 Funchal is the most expensive destination, but with the biggest rental and resale potential.

-In outlying areas of Funchal, such as Praia Formosa, you can find beachside apartments with amazing ocean views.
+In outlying areas of Funchal, such as Praia Formosa, you can find beachside apartments with amazing ocean views (update: I now live in one).

 Residential areas such as São Pedro or Madalena are good value, while still keeping you within easy walking distance of central Funchal.
 Watch out for the hills though, they’re a killer!